APPLICATION DEADLINE IS DECEMBER 1ST

 How to Apply

 The Interdisciplinary Program in Neuroscience requires an online application to be completed to the Biomedical Graduate Education (BGE) through the Georgetown Graduate School of Arts and Sciences application portal.
 Application elements, including letters of recommendation, are required to be submitted through the online application system.
-Only transcripts and test scores should be submitted independently by the applicant's previous academic institution(s) and testing agency.
+Only transcripts should be submitted independently by the applicant's previous academic institution(s) and testing agency.
 Transcripts should be submitted to the Biomedical Graduate Education Admissions Office.

 Mailing Address for Official Transcripts